Skip to content

 Backend->>Backend: linkPasskey(authenticatorId)

 You’ll need a username to register a passkey.
-How you obtain this is up to you, if the user is already signed into your system you could use their account name, otherwise you’d capture a username during your registration flow.
+How you obtain this is up to you.
+If the user is already signed into your system you could use their account name, otherwise you’d capture a username during your registration flow.
 For now we’ll hardcode it:

-import { registerPasskey } from "@passlock/client";
+import { Passlock } from "@passlock/browser";

 // get this from your dev tenancy settings in the Passlock console